jensli/devjava-content/app/pages/learn/01_tutorial/03_getting-to-know-the-language/03_refactoring_to_functional_style/03_converting_foreach_with_if.md

 }
 ```

 Each step through the iteration, the `name` variable is bound to a new value, as the iteration advances from one element to the next in the given collection.
-Converting the imperative style `foreach` to the functional style is a straight up use of the `forEach` internal iterator method.
+Converting the imperative style for-each to the functional style is a straight up use of the `forEach` internal iterator method.
 It is called an internal iterator because the advancing to the next element is handled internally and automatically instead of externally or explicitly.

 Let's refactor the loop to use functional style.